 Second-language proficiency graduation requirement for native English speakers

-Second language proficiency is a graduation requirement for all students in full-time degree programs.
+Second language proficiency is a graduation requirement for all students in this program.
 International students typically meet this requirement by entering the program with a proficiency in English (as required for admissions).
 You can meet this graduation requirement in several ways:

 - Enter the program already having achieved the required standard by speaking a second language.
 An Oral Proficiency Interview (OPI) determines language level and must be taken during the first term for those choosing this option.

 - Enroll in a Thunderbird Intensive Summer Language Program Abroad and complete your 6 credits of language the summer prior to beginning your degree studies.

 - Successfully complete six credits of Thunderbird language courses during your degree program.

 - Submit your Foreign Service Institute or Peace Corps language certificate dated within 12 months of starting a degree program at Thunderbird.
 The scores must be equivalent to Thunderbird's requirement.

 If you have not met your second-language proficiency requirement prior to starting your degree program, you may select from these language options offered at Thunderbird.
 Note: Not all languages taught each term.

 Second-language proficiency testing for native English speakers

 Second-language proficiency for native English-speaking students is tested via the Oral Proficiency Interview (OPI) exam.
 An OPI rating of intermediate high (Group 1) or intermediate low (Group 2), depending on the language, satisfies Thunderbird's second-language proficiency graduation requirement.
 (Visit the LTI website for additional languages.)

 English proficiency admissions requirement for non-native English speakers